Christophe Lemaitre: 2011: World Championships 200 m bronze and 4 × 100 m silver

-2012: Olympic 4 x 100 m bronze in London
+2012: Olympic 4 × 100 m bronze in London

 Lemaitre, after consulting with his coach, opted out of competing in the 100 m in the 2012 London Olympics.
 Lemaitre would thus only participate in the 200 m, in which he was ranked fourth that year, and the 4 × 100 m relay.
 His coach, Pierre Carraz, said: "In the results over 100m, Christophe is only ranked 10th among those who have entered.
 Over 200m, we can hope for a medal."
 Lemaitre finished sixth in the 200 m final in a time of 20.19 s.
 After the final, he said, "I started very well.
 And then I still had this problem at the bend.
 I did my best, but it was too difficult.
 I finished sixth.
 There is not much to say.
 For me, it was not the final I was hoping for."
 In the 4 × 100 m relay final, Lemaitre won his first Olympic medal, with his team taking the bronze behind Jamaica (gold) and Trinidad and Tobago (silver).